HomeGoogle DocsSpreadsheetCOUNTUNIQUEIFS in Google Sheets: Syntax, Examples & Multiple Criteria

 Arguments:

-• range: The range or array from which the number of unique values is to be counted.
+• range: The range or array from which to count unique values.

-• criteria_range1: The range or array over which to evaluate the criterion1.
+• criteria_range1: The range or array in which to evaluate criterion1.

-• criterion1: The pattern or test to apply to criteria_range1.
+• criterion1: The condition to apply to criteria_range1.

-Assume three individuals participated in an athletics event, specifically the Long jump, and their performances (distance jumped) have been recorded in Google Sheets.
-Each person has three scores as they jumped thrice.
+Assume three individuals participated in an athletics event, specifically the long jump, and their performances (distance jumped) have been recorded in Google Sheets.
+Each person has three scores because they jumped three times.

 Out of curiosity, I want to find the count of unique (distinct) performances for each individual.
-Let’s see how to achieve this using a COUNTUNIQUEIFS formula in Google Sheets.
+Let’s see how to achieve this using the COUNTUNIQUEIFS function.

-The athletes’ names (criteria_range1) are in cells A2:A and their distances jumped (range) are in cells B2:B. In cell E2, enter any athlete’s name (criterion1) and use the following formula in cell F2:
+The athletes’ names (criteria_range1) are in cells A2:A, and their distances jumped (range) are in cells B2:B. Enter any athlete’s name (criterion1) in cell E2, and then use the following formula in cell F2:

 =COUNTUNIQUEIFS(B2:B, A2:A, E2)